trevordevore/levurehelper-app_updater/README.md

 The auto update helper also adds the `PreUpdateApplication` message that is dispatched to your application right before the application is updated.
 On macOS you can return return `false` from `PreUpdateApplication` if you would like to cancel the update.

+## Always increment `build`

+When using this helper you must always increment `build` in the `app.yml` file.
+That is the value that is used to determine if a new update is available.
+Refer to the [Levure documentation on Version information](https://github.com/trevordevore/levure/wiki/packager#version-information) for more info.

 ## Packaging your application

 When you package an application an `update` folder will be added to the output folder (sits alongside a `macos` or `windows` folder).
 The `update` folder will contain the appcast.xml file and a folder named after the app version number where your release notes can go.